hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 for 4), the model will supply one entry for each such action and one entry for itself.

-to summarize the above 4 points, the model node will promote itself iff it has a nonzero number of child nodes that did not promote themselves.
+to summarize the above 4 points, the model node will promote itself IFF it has a nonzero number of child nodes that did not promote themselves.